Beauty, Health and Living

 Jasmine floral wax photo from Natural Sourcing

 tuberoseflickr2Floral waxes are usually produced from delicate flowers such as jasmine, lotus and tuberose.
-Photo of this pretty and highly fragrant tuberose from Asha_Susan from flickr.
+Photo of this pretty and highly fragrant tuberose from from flickr.

+Floral waxes are used to add color to creams, solid perfumes, lotions, soaps, and candles.
 It lends thickness and a beautiful aroma to your end product.
 These waxes hold many of the benefits of the botanical including the moisturizing phospholipids.
 Recommended use rate is up to 10%.

 Nature’s Gift Aromatherapy advises that adding to cold process soap yields a slightly harder bar.
 The deeply colored waxes will also add a hint of color to your soap base.
 Of course fragrance too.